 To use the crystal-driven oscillator, the RC and PIN3 bits in the mask option register must be clear.
-See 9.4 Mask Option Register (MOR).
-Clearing the RC bit connects an internal 2-M Ω start-up resistor between OSC1 and OSC2.
+See 9.6 Mask Option Register.
+Clearing the RC bit connects an internal 2-M Ω startup resistor between OSC1 and OSC2.

-1.4.2.2 Ceramic Resonator
+1.6.2.2 Ceramic Resonator

 To reduce cost, use a ceramic resonator in place of the crystal.
-Use the circuit in Figure 1-5 for a two-pin ceramic resonator or Figure 1-6 for a three-pin ceramic resonator, and follow the resonator manufacturer's recommendations.
+Use the circuit in Figure 1-5 for a 2-pin ceramic resonator or Figure 1-6 for a 3-pin ceramic resonator, and follow the resonator manufacturer's recommendations.
 The resonator parameters determine the external component values required for maximum stability and reliable starting.
 The load capacitance values used in the oscillator circuit design should include all stray layout capacitances.
 To minimize output distortion, mount the resonator and capacitors as close as possible to the pins.

 Figure 1-5.
-Two-Pin Ceramic Resonator Connections
+2-Pin Ceramic Resonator Connections

-Figure 1-6 .
-Three-Pin Ceramic Resonator Connections
+Figure 1-6.
+3-Pin Ceramic Resonator Connections

 To use the resonator-driven oscillator, the RC bit in the mask option register must be clear.
-See 9.4 Mask Option Register (MOR).
-Clearing the RC bit connects an internal 2-M Ω start-up resistor between OSC1 and OSC2.
+See 9.6 Mask Option Register.
+Clearing the RC bit connects an internal 2-M Ω startup resistor between OSC1 and OSC2.

-1.4.2.3 Two-Pin RC Oscillator
+1.6.2.3 2-Pin RC Oscillator

-For maximum cost reduction, use the two-pin RC oscillator configuration shown in Figure 1-7.
+For maximum cost reduction, use the 2-pin RC oscillator configuration shown in Figure 1-7.
 The OSC2 signal is a square wave, and the signal on OSC1 is a triangular wave.
-The optimum frequency for the two-pin oscillator configuration is 2 MHz.
+The optimum frequency for the 2-pin oscillator configuration is 2 MHz.

-Figure 1-7 .
-Two-Pin RC Oscillator Connections
+Figure 1-7.
+2-Pin RC Oscillator Connections

-To use the two-pin RC oscillator configuration, the RC bit in the mask option register must be programmed to a logic one.
-Setting the RC bit disconnects the internal start-up resistor.
-The PIN3 bit in the mask option register must remain erased (logic zero).
-The PIN3 bit selects the three-pin RC oscillator configuration.
-See 9.4 Mask Option Register (MOR).
+To use the 2-pin RC oscillator configuration, the RC bit in the mask option register must be programmed to a logic 1.
+Setting the RC bit disconnects the internal startup resistor.
+The PIN3 bit in the mask option register must remain erased (logic 0).
+The PIN3 bit selects the 3-pin RC oscillator configuration.
+See 9.6 Mask Option Register.

-1.4.2.4 Three-Pin RC Oscillator
+1.6.2.4 3-Pin RC Oscillator

-Another low-cost option is the three-pin RC oscillator configuration shown in Figure 1-8.
-The three-pin oscillator is more stable than the two-pin oscillator.
+Another low-cost option is the 3-pin RC oscillator configuration shown in Figure 1-8.
+The 3-pin oscillator is more stable than the 2-pin oscillator.
 The OSC2 and PB1/OSC3 signals are square waves, and the signal on OSC1 is a triangular wave.
-The three-pin RC oscillator configuration is recommended for frequencies of 1 MHz and less.
+The 3-pin RC oscillator configuration is recommended for frequencies of 1 MHz and less.

-Figure 1-8 .
-Three-Pin RC Oscillator Connections
+Figure 1-8.
+3-Pin RC Oscillator Connections

-To use the three-pin RC oscillator configuration, both the RC and PIN3 bits in the mask option register must be programmed to logic ones.
-See 9.4 Mask Option Register (MOR).
+To use the 3-pin RC oscillator configuration, both the RC and PIN3 bits in the mask option register must be programmed to logic 1s.
+See 9.6 Mask Option Register.